Document Type : Review Article

 Authors

-1 Arabic language and letter, Payam e Noor University, Tehran, Iran
+1 Assistant Professor, Department of Arabic Language and Literature, Faculty of Humanities, Payam Noor University, Tehran, Iran.

 2 Associate Professor, Department of Quran and Hadith Sciences, Ayatollah Boroujerdi University, Boroujerd, Iran.